adjtomo/wfdiff/doc/README.md

 be used by sphinx to build the documentation.
 It will also strip the output and some other noise from the notebook.

-Install everything needed to build the documentation (in addition to veritas) with
+Install everything needed to build the documentation (in addition to wfdiff) with

 ```bash